bourumir-wyngs/rs-opw-kinematics/README.md

 rotations in N m.

-These values are useful when path planning for a robot that needs to move very swiftly, to prevent overspeed or overtorgue of individual joints.
+These values are useful when path planning for a robot that needs to move very swiftly, to prevent overspeed or overtorque of individual joints.

 Please see the [example](examples/jacobian.rs).